jamesjmtaylor/blog/site/content/post/hall-sensor-for-ftms-server.md

 ---
-title: Hall Sensor for FTMS Server
+title: Hall Sensor FTMS Server
 date: '2021-03-13T10:36:24-08:00'
 ---
 <img style="float: left; margin:0 1em 1em 0; width: 33%" src="/img/blog/hall.gif"> I've made quite a bit of progress on my FTMS server for my bike.
 I've settled on a hardware configuration and completed the firmware implementation.
 Now I just need to solder it together and 3d print an enclosure!
 In the process I've learned a lot about Arduino, C, C++, and Hall sensors.
 For those that haven't worked with Hall sensors before, they detect electromagnetic fields and generate either an analog or digital signal based on the magnitude of their force.